Vale Bone China Tea Set - Pre 1913? - Royal Vale Page Query

 Thanks for your kind words!

 Actually, the answer is already on the site in the visitors comments section (Royal Vale Backstamps by Dawn), but I didn't flag it up enough to be properly visible to visitors.
-I have now corrected this see top of Royal Vale main page (and also added a new link to an online auction price guide for Royal Vale).
+I have now corrected this - see top of Royal Vale main page.

 On the 'comments' page Dawn shared this info: